Patronics/ChatGPTOpenAIExperiments/README.md

 ## DISCLAIMER

-The code in all other branches of this repo was not created by humans, and very likely does not work, or may do weird or unexpected things.
+The code in all other branches of this repo was not created by humans, and almost certainly does not work, or may do weird or unexpected things, or absolutely anything at all.
 Run it at your own risk.